stackbit-projects/narendranag-personal-9dc41/content/pages/index.md

   co-founder of [Lamin.ar](https://lamin.ar) — the best enterprise video-streaming platform in the world built for media companies who want to go direct to consumer, and don't want to re-invent the wheel and try and become an engineering company.

-  I have spent my life at the intersection of art, science and code and am passionate about solving problems and building at world-scale.
+  I have spent my life at the intersection of art, science and code and am passionate about solving problems at world-scale.
 intro_actions:
   - label: Learn More
     url: /about